-SSAS arrangements have not needed to have a professional trustee since the pensions tax reforms of April 2006.
+Small Self-Administered Pension Scheme (SSAS) arrangements have not needed to have a professional trustee since the pensions tax reforms of April 2006.
 Not all of them have guidance from accountants or financial advisers either.
-Very roughly, we think there could be anywhere between 3,000 and 7,000 SSAS in that situation, out of around 30,000 SSAS in total.

-In some cases, SSAS have not been thoroughly checked for over 15 years, and that can bring with it a variety of issues.
-It can be a bit like an old classic car you've acquired but left gathering dust in the garage.
-It looks okay from 20 yards or so, but get closer - or if you’re really brave, open the bonnet - and you realise that a lot needs doing to make it work as it should.
+In some cases, SSASs have not been thoroughly checked for over 20 years, and that can bring with it a variety of issues.
+It can be a bit like an old classic car you've acquired, but left gathering dust in the garage.
+It looks okay from 20 yards or so, but get closer – or if you’re really brave, open the bonnet - and you realise that a lot needs doing to make it work as it should.

 How old is the trust deed?